 This is because a bird feeding or drinking station is a breeding ground for the bacteria – healthy birds may get ill from sharing a food source with sick birds.

 To prevent initial infection, or reinfection, keep your bird feeders clean.
-Because you’ll have to regularly clean the feeders it’s worth buying ones that are easy to take apart and clean thoroughly, such as Jacobi Jayne Ring Pull feeders.
+Because you’ll have to regularly clean the feeders it’s worth buying ones that are easy to take apart and clean thoroughly.
+Feeders such as Jacobi Jayne Ring Pull work well.
 I’ve thrown away more feeders than I can count simply because I couldn’t clean them properly.
 The Ring Pull ones are the best I’ve found to solve this.
 Take them apart, scrub every part with disinfectant, then thoroughly dry them before refilling them.
 You can even put the tubes through the dishwasher if you’re feeling very lazy…!

-If a concrete base isn’t an option, try to rotate where your feeder is sited, to help stop any infection from building up.
+If a concrete base isn’t an option, try to rotate where your feeder is sited.
+This helps stop any infection from building up.
 The trichomoniasis parasite doesn’t live long outside of the host, so will die if there are no birds to pass on to.

-Finally, for your own health remember to wash your hands after feeding the birds or touching the feeders.
+Finally, for your own health remember to wash your hands after feeding sick wild birds or touching the feeders.